gumwoo/gumwoo.github.io/content/en/authors/강건우/_index.md

 Projects I have undertaken include investment strategies through visualization of data patterns in the past of surge and plunge stocks, delivery cost sharing apps through location-based joint orders, simple shopping mall development, and investment stocks decisions through data analysis by companies in the furniture industry.

+Hobbies include listening to music, playing drums, watching movies, and driving.
 Currently, the average credit remains high in the 4-point range, with the goal of growing as a back-end developer in the future.</span>